 The move was prompted in part to curb piracy of leaked mp3s, but it also let the fans decide if they liked the collection of songs known as Yankee Hotel Foxtrot.

 People did like it.
 But that’s not all.

-Suddenly, over thirty record labels offered to sign the band.
+Suddenly, more than 30 record labels offered to sign the band.
 Wilco went with Nonesuch Records, which is ironically also a subsidiary of Warner Music (who says the music business is screwed up?).